dmorse/pscf/doc/user-man/package.rst

     * Then enter::

-          > make -j 4
+          > make -j4
           > make package
           > make package

-The instruction to run "make package" twice is not a type: This appears to be necessary to get the packaging utility to install all of the shared libraries correctly.
-This procedure should create an installer file with a name of the form pscf<version>-Darwin.dmg in the pscf/cmake directory.
+The instruction to run "make package" twice is not a typo: This appears to be necessary to get the packaging utility to install all of the shared libraries correctly.
+The absence of an "make install" command is also intentional - the install target is not supported when BUILD_DMG is defined.
+This procedure creates a standard Mac .dmg installer file with a name of the form pscf<version>-Darwin.dmg in the pscf/cmake directory.

 Linux (Fedora or Ubuntu)
 ------------------------